melfore/mosaic/CONTRIBUTING.md

 *pre-push*

-Before pushing code is always built and tested.
-Tests are executed with code coverage checks (required 80% to pass).
+Before pushing code is always built to ensure that it is stable enough to reach master.

-If build fails or code coverage is not met, the push is aborted.
-Bugs or failing tests must be solved before pushing to the remote.
+If build fails, the push is aborted.
+Bugs or errors must be solved before retry pushing to the remote.

 ## Commit